 The tours run at regular intervals throughout the day and you can find the most up-to-date times here.

 The dress code is strict, especially for women.
 To avoid causing any offence, it’s best to borrow traditional dress which is free of charge.
 At the entrance, men and women split off briefly to go through scanners etc then women have the option of borrowing an anabaya (long dress) and a shaya (headscarf).
 It’s long and made of a silky material and helps keep the heat off whilst exploring.

 The rules seemed to be much more lenient for men as I saw many walking round in shorts and t-shirts.

 Keep ankles covered and you’ll need to constantly re-adjust your headscarf if any hair peeps out.

 Are you planning to go to Abu Dhabi soon?
-I hope this post with all my top tips for visiting Sheikh Zayed Mosque helps in planning your future trips here or at least inspiring you to visit this incredible place!
-Please also see this post here, listing all the best things to do in Abu Dhabi in one day.
+I hope this post with all my top tips for visiting Sheikh Zayed Mosque helps in planning your future trip here or at least inspiring you to visit this incredible place!
+Why not also check out my guide to the best things to do in Abu Dhabi in one day.

 Please, as always, do let me know if you have any questions!

 Disclaimer: This guide has no involvement from the local tourism board or a hotel.